SaiRachana-22/se459-group5-project/the team.md

 My name is Sharia Zainab, and I am currently pursuing a Master's in Computer Science.
 This project is part of my coursework for SE459, where I am developing a rogue-like game as part of a practical exercise in game mechanics and Agile methodologies.

+_Pavan Boda_

+I’m Pavan Boda currently pursing masters in computer science .
+I’ve worked as a Program Analyst at Cognizant for a year, focusing on building scalable applications.
+My expertise includes JavaScript, React, Node.js, and MongoDB.
+I’m passionate about creating efficient and user-friendly solutions.
+Currently, I'm enhancing my skills in cloud computing and DevOps.
+I aim to expand my knowledge in machine learning and contribute to open-source projects.
+I love learning new technologies and exploring innovative solutions